 24. Read Matthew 2:16-18.
 Who was the real murderer behind Herod?
 What effect did Herod's rage have on him & how did he express his rage?

 25. Of what was Ramah symbolic?
 Who does Rachel symbolize?
 With what was its weeping associated?
 (Prophecy is found in Jeremiah 31:15)

-26. What indicates that Herod was not alone in his opposition to Christ? ( Matthew 2:20)
+26. What indicates that Herod was not alone in his opposition to Christ?
+(Mt.
+2:20)

 27. Why would Joseph and Mary have thought that the area of Jerusalem would have been a good place to reside?

 28. What are the reasons that Joseph and Mary chose to live in Galilee?